-Figure 4-78 Displaying a Flex table gadget
+Figure 4-96 Displaying a Flex table gadget

-Choose edit from the gadget menu or create a new gadget to open Flex Builder.
+Choose Edit from the gadget menu or create a new gadget to open Flex Builder.
 In Flex Builder, select Flex Builder-Format to see formatting options.
 The following formatting options are available for a Flex table gadget:

-Customize the appearance of the table header using the Column Header options, as shown in Figure 4-79.
+Customize the appearance of the table header using the Column Header options and the font attributes used in the header, such as alignment, color, font, and size.
+You can selected a color for the font and background, as shown in Figure 4-97.